lipingh/sdc/README.md

 The review list is the list of reviews available for the user to read.
 As the user scrolls down, it will display more reviews that have been submitted for the product.
 For each review, it displays the review details, including: rating, date of review, reviewer name, review summary, rating helpfulness, and so on.

 The overall rating is displayed to the left of the review list.
-All the review ratings will break down into 5 stars, 4 stars, 3 stars, 2 stars, and 1 star.
-For each breakdown star rating, it will display the count as well as the portion of the rating bar.
-Additionally, when the user clicks the label of the # star, the user could see all the unreported reviews with the filtering rating on the right.
+All the review ratings breaks down into 5 stars, 4 stars, 3 stars, 2 stars, and 1 star.
+For each breakdown star rating, it displays the count as well as the portion of the rating bar.
+Additionally, when the user clicks the label of the # star, the user can see all the unreported reviews with the filtering rating on the right.

 The product breakdown, located under the ratings breakdown, displays ratings for each characteristic, such as fit, length, quality, and so on.